-A definition of holistic care can mean different things to different people.
+The definition of holistic care can vary from person to person.
 As a fairly new concept in health care, it is not fully understood by many.
 So let’s discuss this in more depth by answering the following question I received from a site visitor.

-Hi I’m studying nursing and I’m very interested in the holistic side to giving care.
+Hi, I’m studying nursing and I’m very interested in the holistic side to giving care.
 However could you please help get a full understanding of the term holistic care.
 I currently think it to be to think of the “whole picture” for the patient.
-For instance if someone is suffering from stress, look at there any money issues, diet, sleep issues etc. Thank you, Zac.
+For instance, if someone is suffering from stress, look at whether there any money issues, diet, sleep issues etc. Thank you, Zac.

 Yes, you are on the right track.
 Looking at the whole picture is the basic underlying tenet in holistic health care.
 However, it’s a little more comprehensive than that.

-The definition of holistic can mean different things to different people, so to some degree it depends on the interpretation of the individual you are talking to on which definition you will get.
-Here is my take on it.
+The term holistic can have different meanings to various people, so to some degree, it depends on the interpretation and beliefs of the individual you are talking to on the definition you will get.
+Here is how I see it.

 Additionally, it encompasses all other aspects that are entwined to create an individual, like personality, behavior, environment, socialization, and conditioning.
 For example, when we help someone design a healthy diet plan we don’t just give them a list of foods to avoid, we must also give them tips and support for adhering to their restrictions and help them let go of socialization and conditioning.

-The healing path or health care plan in a holistic approach will be different for each individual even if they share the same diagnoses with others.
-Dosages, diets, methods of treatment etc. will vary for each person depending on other health conditions they may face, the overall level of health, their unique biochemistry, sensitivities and needs on all levels.
+The healing path or health care plan in a holistic approach will be different for each individual even if they share the same diagnosis with others.
+Dosages, diets, methods of treatment, etc. will vary for each person depending on other health conditions they may face, the overall level of health, their unique biochemistry, sensitivities, and needs on all levels.

-A primary factor that differentiates the definition of holistic care from traditional care is that it focuses heavily on self-care.
-The patient or client is heavily involved in the whole process of the health care plan from diagnoses to treatment.
-They are encouraged to be an active participant in research, education, treatment options and on-going care.
+A primary factor that differentiates holistic care from traditional care is that it focuses heavily on self-care.
+The patient or client is heavily involved in the whole process of the health care plan from diagnosis to treatment.
+They are encouraged to be an active participant in research, education, treatment options, and on-going care.
 Responsibility for your healing lies in your hands, not your doctor’s.

-Holistic health care usually does not include the use of synthetic prescription drugs unless absolutely necessary to save one’s life and if all other avenues have been exhausted.
-Most of us believe that synthetic medication does not heal or address the roots of any health problems, they only work as temporary band-aids that ultimately cause more deterioration in health or new and more complicated health issues in the long run.
+A holistic approach to health does not necessarily completely exclude the use of pharmaceuticals.
+However, they are chosen only as a last resort and used in addition to the natural methods, not instead of.
+In most cases, synthetic medication does not heal or address the roots of any health problems, they only work as temporary band-aids that ultimately cause more deterioration in health or new and more complicated health issues in the long run.
 However, there may be circumstances when a pharmaceutical may be called for and the best course of action, particularly if we are dealing with microbes.